freealise/freealise/ar/README.md

 transcribe storyboard frames for indexing and visually impaired people, publish as newsletter for marketing

-notation: points in order of typing / drawing (have google function chart go back in time or interpolate with spline and polylines to vectorize),
+notation: rotate keyboard 90deg; show as is or png for spectrograms / tabs with vowel symbols (https://en.wikipedia.org/wiki/Combining_Diacritical_Marks)
-show as is or png / svg for emoji / notation / tabs with vowel symbols (https://en.wikipedia.org/wiki/Combining_Diacritical_Marks)
+emoji: vectorize raster to function chart with opencv contour or same in js

 vincenty (coords to metric distance) -> 3d display